worldbank/template/_sources/README.md

 - **docs/**

-    > Documentation is often never priotized until last minute.
+    > Documentation is often never prioritized until last minute.
 The <span style="color:#3EACAD">template</span> aims to revert the malpractice by setting up the documentation as an integral part, inspired by [literate programming](http://literateprogramming.com).
-With the power of [Jupyter Book](https://jupyterbook.org), data practioners have a way to share [Jupyter notebooks](https://jupyter.org) on [GitHub Pages](https://pages.github.com) in a standardized and effortless way.
+With the power of [Jupyter Book](https://jupyterbook.org), data practitioners have a way to share [Jupyter notebooks](https://jupyter.org) on [GitHub Pages](https://pages.github.com) in a standardized and effortless way.

 - **docs/bibliography.bib**
     > A `bibliography` using the [BibTeX](https://www.bibtex.org/Format/) format.